HarrisonLL/Housing_Price_App/README.md

 # Features
 - Right Side Map:
--- This map shows current month housing info \
+a.
+This map shows current month housing info
--- Currently support multiple Map types: \
+b.
+Currently support multiple Map types:
   1. heatmap to see overview price map
   2. scatter plot to see individual price
-  3. clustering to see which area has higher or lower price (use Kmeans algorithm) -- Nearby schools, stores, train station, etc are also shown in the map via Google Map api \
+  3. clustering to see which area has higher or lower price (use Kmeans algorithm)
+c.
+Nearby schools, stores, train station, etc are also shown in the map via Google Map api
 - Left Side Boxplot and Table:
--- This boxplot shows price changes in all months. \
+a.
+This boxplot shows price changes in all months.
 - All data on dashboard is customizable.

 ![Seattle](markdown_images/Seattle_heatmap.png)